-If your business is located outside of the United States but you have U.S. clients, you’re going to want a U.S.-based Internet lawyer to make sure you’re not violating U.S. laws when doing business with those clients.
+If your business is located outside of the United States but you have U.S. customers, you’re going to want a U.S.-based Internet lawyer to make sure you’re not violating U.S. laws when doing business with those customers.

 U.S. Website with Foreign Customers

-What if you’re in the United States and have foreign clients too?
+What if you’re in the United States and have foreign customers too?